 So how can we design the actual service experiences we create for our own clients and customers?

-Last month I addressed the CXps Conference of professional firm leaders on this topic.
-I referred to the concept of “touch points” and “impact points” through which we create customer experiences.
+For this, I refer to the concept of “touch points” and “impact points” through which we create customer experiences.
 Touch points are direct interactions with our clients, and impact points are business practices behind the scenes that affect a client’s experience and perceptions.
 Professional services are intensely personal, so most of my recommendations involve people, relationships, and communication.

 Great service starts with strong leadership for every client relationship and project: you must commit a real principal or senior executive, and make sure that person is there at every step of the process.
 He or she should build a relationship of trust with your client before the hard work begins, and communicate regularly so that any problems are understood and resolved in the context of your team’s positive achievements.
 Here are some other “touch points” that could become part of your firm’s brand: